ZikiFlicky/show_barcode/README.md

 # installation

-For installing you can simply run the shell script `install.sh`,
+### Windows and UNIX installations

-which is multiplatform.
+For installing you can simply run the shell script `install.sh`.

 If that doesnt work you should try calling it through the terminal,

 knowing the path to your python executable.

-`-python path- setup.py install`
+`--python executables path-- setup.py install`